NishTheFish-dev/collaborativewhiteboard/README.md

 - PNG export of the canvas
 - Board reset (protected by token)
 - Embeddable via iframe with CSP `frame-ancestors`
-- MongoDB persistence for room state
+- MongoDB persistence for room state if needed
 - Responsive UI (Tailwind CSS) and dark theme

 ## Technologies Used